Hiroshi Fushida: Career

 Fushida's driving career began in Japan in 1965 as a factory driver for Honda.
 In 1966, Fushida joined Toyota, and was one of five drivers who took part in the Toyota 2000GT Speed Trial at the Yatabe High Speed Test Track.
 While racing in Japan, Fushida won the Fuji 1000km endurance race four times (in 1968, 1969, 1971, and 1979), and the Suzuka 1000km two times (in 1968 and 1971).
 He also won the 1972 Fuji Grand Championship Race title, and took part in the 1968 and 1969 Japan Grand Prix sports car races.

-After leaving Toyota following the 1969 season, he began racing in America, competing in the SCCA Continental Championship, Canadian-American Challenge Cup, and the Trans-Am Series.
+After leaving Toyota following the 1969 season, Fushida began racing in America, competing in the SCCA Continental Championship, Canadian-American Challenge Cup, and the Trans-Am Series.
 After sustaining injuries in a Trans-Am racing accident at Road America in 1971, Fushida later returned to Japan.

 Fushida, along with fellow countryman Tetsu Ikuzawa, made history when they became the first Japanese drivers to compete at Le Mans in 1973, driving the Mazda rotary-powered Sigma MC73.

-He unsuccessfully entered two Formula One Grands Prix with Maki, the first in The Netherlands at Zandvoort in 1975, where a blown engine prevented him from starting the race.
+Fushida unsuccessfully entered two Formula One Grands Prix with Maki, the first in The Netherlands at Zandvoort in 1975, where a blown engine prevented him from starting the race.
 The second was the British Grand Prix at Silverstone Circuit the same year, where he failed to qualify.
 Afterwards, Fushida was replaced at Maki by Tony Trimmer, and never again entered a Formula One race.

-He placed first in Class C and fifth overall, partnering Don Holland, in the 1975 Hardie Ferodo 1000 at Mount Panorama Circuit.
+Fushida placed first in Class C and fifth overall, partnering Don Holland, in the 1975 Hardie Ferodo 1000 at Mount Panorama Circuit.
 That year, he made his second of three Le Mans entries, with his last occurring in 1981 for Mazdaspeed.
 Fushida's three entries at Le Mans as a driver each ended in retirements.

-After retiring from racing in 1981, he worked for Dome Racing in 1986, then joined the TOM'S tuning company in Japan in 1989, before moving to the UK in 1992 to oversee the company's entry in British Formula Three as TOM's GB.
+After retiring from racing in 1981, Fushida worked for Dome Racing in 1986, then joined the TOM'S tuning company in Japan in 1989, before moving to the UK in 1992 to oversee the company's entry in British Formula Three as TOM's GB.
 In 1998, TOM's GB was acquired by Audi, and became Racing Technology Norfolk (RTN).
 As operations director of RTN, Fushida oversaw the Bentley Speed 8's winning effort in the 2003 24 Hours of Le Mans.
 After the Le Mans triumph, Fushida returned to Japan again, primarily for Dome, where Fushida succeeded founder Minoru Hayashi as company president from September 2012 until his retirement in July 2015.
 He currently works as a consultant for Dome.